Tutorial: Set up service alerts

 This section shows you how to configure Azure Service Health and how to set up notifications, which you can access on the Azure portal.
 You can set up different types of alerts and schedule them to notify you in a timely manner.

 We recommend you create service alerts for the following health event types:

-- Service issue: Receive notifications on major issues that impact connectivity of your users with the service or with the ability to manage your Windows Virtual Desktop tenant.
+- Service issue: Receive notifications on major issues that impact connectivity of your users with the service or with the ability to manage your Azure Virtual Desktop tenant.